Leon Pinsker

+Pinsker was a supporter of equal rights under the law for Jews, but his optimism was curtailed after the Odessa Pogroms.
+In response to the pogroms of 1871 and 1881, Pinsker founded the Zionist organization Hibbat Zion in 1881.

 Political disagreements between religious and secular factions of the Odessa Committee, and Ottoman restriction on Jewish emigration, prevented Pinsker from resettling, and he died in Odessa in 1891.
-His remains were later brought to Jerusalem in 1934.
+His remains were brought to Jerusalem in 1934.

 Biography

 Leon (Yehudah Leib) Pinsker inherited a strong sense of Jewish identity from his father, Simchah Pinsker, a Hebrew language writer, scholar and teacher.
 Leon attended his father's private school in Odessa and was one of the first Jews to attend Odessa University, where he studied law.
 Later he realized that, being a Jew, he had no chance of becoming a lawyer due to strict quotas on Jewish professionals and chose the career of a physician.

 Jewish and Zionist activism

 Pinsker believed that the Jewish problem could be resolved if the Jews attained equal rights.
-In his early years, Pinsker favored the assimilation path and was one of the founders of a Russian language Jewish weekly (see also: Haskala).
+In his early years, Pinsker favored the assimilation path and was one of the founders of a Russian language Jewish weekly.

 The Odessa pogrom of 1871 moved Pinsker to become an active public figure.
 In 1881, a bigger wave of anti-Jewish hostilities, many state-sponsored, swept southern Russia and continued until 1884.
 Then Pinsker's views changed radically, and he no longer believed that mere humanism and Enlightenment would defeat antisemitism.
 In 1884, he organized an international conference of Hibbat Zion in Katowice (Upper Silesia, then part of the Kingdom of Prussia).